 Sushant Singh Rajput ADMITS He'll Work With His Ex-girlfriend Ankita Lokhande; Praises Sara Ali Khan

 Sushant Singh Rajput and Ankita Lokhande were in a relationship for many years and things didn't work between the duo and they parted ways diligently.
-Despite the couple being separated, everyone were curious to know if the Sonchiraiya actor would love to work with his ex-girlfriend Ankita, now that she's entered Bollywood in Manikarnika: The Queen of Jhansi.
-Sushant revealed that he would love to work with Ankita if the script is good and would not say no to work, as he believes personal and professional life is different.
+Despite the couple being separated, everyone was curious to know if the Sonchiriya actor would love to work with his ex-girlfriend Ankita, now that she's entered Bollywood with Manikarnika: The Queen of Jhansi.
+Sushant revealed that he would love to work with Ankita if the script is good and would not say no to work, as he believes personal and professional lives are different.

 When Asked Will You Work With Ex-girlfriend Ankita Lokhande...

 "Yes!
 Kam ke liye kabhi na nahi kar sakte hai, kisi ke liye bhi (Yes!
-Professionally, can't say no to anyone)," said Sushant Singh Rajput about his ex-girlfriend Ankita Lokhande duing the promotions of Sonchiraiya.
+Professionally, can't say no to anyone)," said Sushant Singh Rajput about his ex-girlfriend Ankita Lokhande during the promotions of Sonchiriya.

 Sushant Singh Rajput Praises Sara Ali Khan